dstambler17/ocaml-langid/README.md

 **1) An overview of the purpose of the project**

  The purpose of the project is to make an opam package for LangID, a package that currently doesn’t exist in the OCaml ecosystem.
-Given a string, detect what language it's written in as well as the confidence of the underlying model.  (similar to this python library: https://github.com/saffsd/langid.py) We will use this library in a command line game.
+Given a string, detect what language it's written in as well as the confidence of the underlying model.  (similar to this python library: https://github.com/saffsd/langid.py) We will use this library in a command line game that pits the user's language guessing abilities against the LangID model.

 **2) A list of libraries you plan on using**